If map fails to load, click near the center, then "Allow" Adobe Flash to run.

 Mitchell Street—Margaret Mitchell (1900-1949) published one novel in her lifetime, Gone With the Wind, for which she won both the National Book Award and the Pulitzer Prize.

-Morrison Street—Toni Morrison (b.
-1931) is a writer and retired professor best known for her novel Beloved, which won the both the Pulitzer Prize and the American Book Award.
+Morrison Street—Toni Morrison (1931-2019) was a writer and retired professor best known for her novel Beloved, which won the both the Pulitzer Prize and the American Book Award.
 She received the Nobel Prize in Literature in 1993.

 Oates Street—Joyce Carol Oates (b.
 1938) has won the National Book Award and two O. Henry Awards and is a five-time Pulitzer Prize finalist.